max-baydoun/StudyBuilder/README.md

 - [ ] 3.6.2.2.
 When the user is presented with the card in learning mode, the user is prompted with an input field where they have to describe an image (i.e., caption the image).
 - [ ] 3.6.2.3.
 When the user finishes typing their answer, they click on a "Confirm" button to reveal the image, and grade themselves on how they did on the grade scale.

+#### 3.6.3 Q/A Test

+- [ ] 3.6.3.1.
+If the card contains only a handful of words (i.e., < 50 words>), then the "Q/A test" option is highlighted for the user to select.
+- [ ] 3.6.3.2.
+When the user is presented with the card in learning mode, the user is prompted with the question, and then has to guess the answer.
+Clicking on the card reveals the answer and the grade scale which the user has to select from.
+- [ ] 3.6.3.3.
+Clicking on one of the grade scale options progresses through to the next card in the deck.

 ### 3.7.
 Study interval settings

 - [ ] 3.7.1.
 When the user double clicks on the KB node, a modal should show up that allows the user to select one of three tabs to manage intervals: